mhahnFr/iSongs-RadioText/README.md

 an extraction from a project that I started 2013 for learning purposes.
 This repository contains the reimplemented version from 2023, when it was completely rewritten.
-Accordingly, Java 17 or higher is recommended for using this project.
+Accordingly, Java 19 or higher is required for using this project.

 ### Screenshot
 <p align="center">